hitchtest/hitch/docs/glossary/surprise_requirements.rst

 =====================

-Surprise requirements are requirements which are not covered by functional tests and which developers are *unaware of*.
+Surprise requirements are requirements which are not covered by functional tests which developers are *unaware of*.

 It is a common problem on legacy code bases which have had significant developer turnover.
 Developers who implemented functionality and later leave not only